mfendek/marcomage/readme.md

  ## Development

+ Basic code sniffer can be setup via `squizlabs/php_codesniffer` library.
+It is also recommended to use the `.editorconfig` for basic IDE project setup.

  ### Backend

  Run `composer install` to update backend libraries.
 In case you want to update existing libraries run `composer update`.